tidymodels/tidymodels.org-legacy/content/learn/work/nested-resampling/index.markdown

 ## Introduction

-This article requires that you have the following packages installed: furrr, kernlab, mlbench, scales, and tidymodels.
+To use the code in this article, you will need to install the following packages: furrr, kernlab, mlbench, scales, and tidymodels.

 In this article, we discuss an alternative method for evaluating and tuning models, called [nested resampling](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=%22nested+resampling%22+inner+outer&btnG=).
 While it is more computationally taxing and challenging to implement than other resampling methods, it has the potential to produce better estimates of model performance.